 The Forest Lawn (cemetery) people have been very helpful, and provided the following burial information on both Randall brothers: Addison Owen Randall, aka Allen Byron Randall, is interred at Garden Crypt 104 in Gardens of Memory at Forest Lawn - Glendale.
 Robert Randall is interred at Crypt 102, Gardens of Memory, at Forest Lawn - Glendale.

-Scott Groll, who has provided scores of photos on Jim Tipton's Find A Grave website, sent the following photos of the grave markers for Jack Randall, and his brother Robert Randall (Bob Livingston), at Forest Lawn - Glendale.
+Scott Groll, who has provided scores of photos on the Find A Grave website, sent the following photos of the grave markers for Jack Randall, and his brother Robert Randall (Bob Livingston), at Forest Lawn - Glendale.
 Thanks also to Phil Cohen for the newspaper article below on the death of Jack Randall.

 (Courtesy of Scott Groll)